papalozarou/wipiun/README.md

 4. If you wish to create a new user on the VM instance, you will need to add the username, preceeded by a space, to the end of they key within this field, i.e. `ssh-rsa {yourPublicKey} ${yourUsername}`.
 5. Scroll to the bottom and tap `Save`.

+*N.B.*
+Do not restart sshd just yet – you will need to allow your SSH port in step 2.3.2 first.

 #### 2.3.3.
 On your local machine

 On your local machine add the server to your `ssh_config` or `config` file: